ShiroWorks/Read-Only-Once-Email-Message/README.md

 # Read-Only-Once-Email-Message
-Send an email and after reading it once it will be deleted from the database.
+Send an email and after reading the message once it will be deleted.